EXPLAINER: Twitter, Musk and the Delaware Chancery Court | WTOP News

 DOVER, Del.
-(AP) — Twitter Inc.’s lawsuit to force billionaire Elon Musk to make good on his promise to buy the social media giant will be resolved in a small but powerful Delaware court that specializes in high-stakes business disputes.
+(AP) — Twitter’s lawsuit to force billionaire Elon Musk to make good on his promise to buy the social media giant will be resolved in a small but powerful Delaware court that specializes in high-stakes business disputes.

 WHAT IS THE LAWSUIT ABOUT?